-As I wrote elsewhere on this blog, Klaus P. Japp has an chapter on new social movement in Problems of Form, edited by Dirk Baecker.
+As I’ve written elsewhere on this blog, Klaus P. Japp has a chapter on new social movement in Problems of Form, edited by Dirk Baecker.
 He writes that

 the new social movements do not enact protest by starting from a contested issue.
 On the contrary, they first consolidate the “form of protest”–the collective readiness for opposition that can be shared by a community–and then seek issues through which society can be criticized, that is, through which one side of the form of protest can be designated.
 Self-rationalizations then reverse this course in that they externalize internal reasons for the emergence of protest (protest communication) with the help of issues.
 One is then prompted by topical issues and does not recognize the triggering function of a predisposition for protest.
 (156)